As one of our Principal Artists, Vladimir Jurowski has taken us into new territory.

-Vladimir Jurowski was born in Moscow in 1972, and completed the first part of his musical studies at the Music College of the Moscow Conservatory.
-In 1990 he relocated with his family to Germany, and 1995 he made his international debut at the Wexford Festival conducting Rimsky-Korsakov’s May Night, and the same year saw his debut at the Royal Opera House with Nabucco.
+Vladimir Jurowski was born in Moscow in 1972 and completed the first part of his musical studies at the Music College of the Moscow Conservatory.
+In 1990 he relocated with his family to Germany, and in 1995 he made his international debut at the Wexford Festival conducting Rimsky-Korsakov’s May Night; the same year saw his debut at the Royal Opera House with Nabucco.

 Since then, he’s joined us for many spectacular concerts.
 These include Mozart’s The Magic Flute at Glyndebourne, a Night Shift performance of Beethoven’s Symphony No.7 at The Roundhouse in London, and the first performance of Mahler’s gargantuan Symphony No.2 (Resurrection) on period instruments.